Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

--Arab & Iranian flavor are OUT OF SCOPE for this mod -The current mod acronym is GotB; my common prefix is gbbf and will not change -The CMF trigger uses the older grefm acronym; this will not change -The ##STUB comments are for my development purposes if you happen to see them
+-Arab & Iranian flavor are OUT OF SCOPE for this mod -The current mod acronym is GotB; my common prefix is gbbf and will not change -The CMF trigger uses the older grefm acronym; this will not change -The ##STUB comments are for my purposes if you happen to see them; I will not explain if asked

 ####################